-Dependable, Friendly & Cost Effective Locksmith in Sudbury...
+Dependable, Friendly & Cost Effective Local Locksmith in Sudbury

-GPM Colchester Locksmith Service has been providing a first class service in and around the Colchester area since 1996 and are now excited to say that we cover Sudbury area’s too.
+GPM Colchester Locksmith Service has been providing a first-class service in and around the Colchester area since 1996 and are now excited to say that we cover Ardleigh area’s too.
 We pride ourselves on being reliable, fast and value for money.

 All of our locksmiths are fully trained and have been approved by the regulatory governing bodies.
 This ensures that all the work is guaranteed to the highest standard.
-Furthermore all lock fittings and repairs comply to BS3621.
-GPM Locksmiths is part of GPM Maintenenance ltd.
+Furthermore, all lock fittings and repairs comply to BS3621.
+GPM Locksmiths is part of GPM Maintenance ltd.

 If you are in need of a locksmith, you either need help in a hurry or you need assistance with a very important task.
 This means that you need to find a reliable, effective and available locksmith who can resolve your issue in a calm, quick and suitable manner.

 If you need more information about our entry procedures please call us on 01206 869209 and we can discuss your concerns or any questions that you might have.

 If you lose your keys or need replacement locks fitted, it is understandable that you will feel stressed or pressurised.
 However, this is a situation that we deal with every day, so allow us to resolve the matter in an effective manner.
 Here’s what you get when you use our services:

 24/7 hour services with no call out charges

 If you need more information about our procedures please call us on 01206 869209 and we can discuss your concerns or any questions that you might have